 |Total Required Credit Hours||62|

-Dr. Gholam Ehteshami, Professor / Conditional of Mechanical Engineering / Department Chairperson for School of Engineering, Math, & Technology
+Dr. Gholam Ehteshami, Professor of Chemical Engineering and the Department Chair for School of Engineering, Math, & Technology

 Ph.D., Chemical Engineering, University of Arizona